camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/02-process-applications/02-the-process-application-class.html.md

 <div class="alert alert-info">
   <p>
-    There is a <a href="ref:#process-applications-maven-project-templates-archetypes"><strong>project template for Maven</strong></a> called `camunda-archetype-servlet-war`, which gives you a complete running project based on a ServletProcessApplication.
+    There is a <a href="ref:#process-applications-maven-project-templates-archetypes"><strong>project template for Maven</strong></a> called <code>camunda-archetype-servlet-war</code>, which gives you a complete running project based on a ServletProcessApplication.
   </p>
 </div>